krieselreihe/litr/README.md

 ## Vision

-Here is the vision of the tool and how it should work in a theoretical "quick setup" guide. **This does not yet work.**
+Here is the vision of the tool and how it should work in a theoretical "quick setup" guide.

-Install the tool:
+Install the tool (**This does not yet work,** needs to be build from sources.):

 ```shell script
 brew install litr